starbin/AJobThing-Test/README.md

 6. Run file by type "python filename.py"

 For Appium:
-Before run file, activate appium server, and emulator.
+Before run file, activate appium server, and emulator, and also make sure the APK has same folder with the python file.